Home page of www.weldreality.com.

 position

-circuit vertical down, while fine for a rotated pipe root welds can with the 5G
+circuit welding vertical down, while fine for a rotated pipe, open root welds, this process when utilized in the fixed 5G

 In

-2001, the API code makes no mention of Spray Transfer, Globular Transfer, STT
+2001, when I wrote this, the most widely used codes made no mention of the use of Spray Transfer, Globular Transfer, STT

 The

-or metal cored electrodes, short circuit, globular, spray, pulsed transfer, GTAW
+or metal cored electrodes.
+We use MIG short circuit, globular, spray, pulsed transfer.
+We also utilize GTAW

-the Lincoln STT MIG process or submerged arc.
+the Lincoln STT MIG process and sometimes SAW.
 As much of the welding process information

-we get is sales driven, can you shed some light on the subject of logical weld
+we get is sales driven and the codes are no help, can you shed some light on the subject of logical weld

 ANSWER.

-Obviously many factors have to be considered before selecting a weld process or
+Obviously with the many process - consumable choices. many factors have to be considered before selecting a weld process or

 Typical